San Francisco Giants CEO, Larry Baer, Has Public Fight With Wife, Appears To Pull Her To The Ground

-San Francisco Giants CEO, Larry Baer his wife, Pamela, had a public argument which got physical and there’s a video to prove it.
+San Francisco Giants CEO Larry Baer and his wife, Pamela, had a public argument which got physical and there’s a video to prove it.
 As TMZ reports, the couple was in a public park when the fight erupted.
-In the clip, you can see the MLB CEO reach for what appears to be a cellphone his wife’s hand.
-His wife is seated and it looks like he pulls her to the ground as he continues to try to wrest it from her.
+In the clip, you can see the MLB CEO reach for what appears to be a cellphone from his wife’s hand.
+His wife is seated and it looks like he pulls her to the ground as he continues to try to wrestle it from her.
 He continues his attempt even as she’s on the ground screaming.

-Baer spoke to reporter Evan Sernoffsky from The San Francisco Chroniclewho tweeted his responses.
+Baer spoke to reporter Evan Sernoffsky from The San Francisco Chronicle, who tweeted his responses.
 According to those tweets, Baer said that the argument was about a family member.
 He added that his wife fell off the chair because she had an injured foot and that he has since apologized to her.

 “The matter is resolved,” he added.
 “It was a squabble over a cell phone.
 Obviously, it’s embarrassing.”